(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 medium schools, English is only taught as a subject within the curriculum.
 In

-this case, English teacher is usually the detested teacher in the schools.
+this case, the English teacher is usually the detested teacher in the schools.

-However generally, the usage of the language at university level becomes more
+However, language usage at the university level generally becomes more

-intense, but this is more often than not met with the students’ strong dislike
+intense, but this is often met with the students’ strong dislike

 and dismissal at pre-graduation, graduation and post-graduation levels.
 The